v-amorim/self_development/README.md

 The macros are written in AHK.
 The macros are written for various purposes such as automation, hotkeys, text shortcuts, and window management.
 The macros are written for Windows.

-## [Misc][README_misc]
+## [Config][README_config]

-The misc folder contains a collection of scripts or configurations that I use or have written for various purposes.
+The Config folder contains a collection of scripts or configurations that I use or have written for various purposes.

 ## [Python][README_python]